 This is a recipe created by our friends at Clarence Court.
 We are huge fans of their eggs and think they are a match made in heaven for our sourdough crispbread.
 This recipe combines crisp and crunchy red onion and cucumber and fresh herby marinated crayfish tails.
-It’s served on our large wheels of crispbread and topped with soft boiled Quail’s eggs and lots of fresh herbs.
+It’s served on our website large wheels of crispbread and topped with soft boiled Quail’s eggs and lots of fresh herbs.
 Chop up and serve as a light lunch or supper for 1 or 2.

 Serves 1 or 2